-Substance abuse and addiction affects workplace productivity in multiple ways.
-It can contribute to absenteeism, employee turnover and even workplace accidents.
+Substance abuse and addiction affect workplace productivity in multiple ways.
+It can contribute to absenteeism, employee turnover, and even workplace accidents.
 All of these factors can be a drain on your overall productivity.

 - Productivity losses linked to absenteeism cost companies $1,685 per employee according to the Centers for Disease Control and Prevention (CDC).

 - Employees who use alcohol or illicit drugs are 3.5 times more likely to be involved in workplace accidents and are more likely to file workers’ compensation claims.